 Cadillac was not a particularly clean person.
 But, after we moved into the stepfather’s house, she suddenly became fixated on keeping things spic and span.
-The designated housekeeper would be me.
+Therefore, I was crowned housekeeper.

 The stepfather’s master bathroom had a large mirror with a gilded frame over the sink.
 Its crevices were splattered with toothpaste.
 So, Cadillac provided a packaged toothbrush and a container of Comet and instructed me to scrub the frame.
 Being eleven, lonely, miserable, and malnourished, I rolled my eyes.
 And with that Cadillac death-gripped the base of my skull, shoved my face into the mirror causing it to distort, and with clenched teeth and a tone of insanity spewed, “Look at you.
 You look just like him.“

 I resemble both my parents.
 Those who know Cadillac say I’m her spitting image.
 Those who know my dad, say I look just like him.
 Obviously, Cadillac believes the latter.
 “You could have accomplished so much more in life if you’d only gotten that nose job,” she’d torment.
 It’s valid to note, she’d gotten two.

 When your parent judges you in disdain as a child, it’s humiliating.
 And you realize the person who is supposed to protect you is not on your side.
 Unbeknownst to you, this charts future relationships.
 And when society inevitably judges you as an adult, you feel even more deeply painted into the corner of self-preservation.
 Vulnerability and connection are approached with extreme caution.